IUDataStructuresCourse/course-web-page-fall-2023/lectures/Oct-16.md

     =
     1 1   1 2 1     1 3 3 1

-The height of a binomial tree Bn is n.  binomial tree Bn has 2^n nodes.
+The height of a binomial tree Bₙ is n.  binomial tree Bₙ has 2ⁿ nodes.
 So height = log nodes.
 It's balanced!

-Student exercise: draw B4. how many nodes does it have?
+Student exercise: draw B₄. how many nodes does it have?
 How many nodes at each depth?
 Solution:

     depth